How Do I Get To The Wimbledon Championships?

-Located in the heart of Wimbledon, the Championships are held annually at the All England Lawn Tennis Club, Church Road, Wimbledon, London, SW19 5AE.
+Located in the heart of Wimbledon, the Championships are held annually at the All England Lawn Tennis Club (AELTC), Church Road, Wimbledon, London, SW19 5AE.

 With numerous travel options available to Wimbledon attendees, you can get to The Championships via car, bus, taxi, bike, train and tube.